Friday, 12 December 2025

 No call for months after that.

-She said yes and they began to spend time together.
+She said yes and they had fun.

 They married on Christmas Day.

-with the news of a tour bus accident.
+to tell of his tour bus accident.

-He'd broken an arm and both legs and was returning
+He’d broken an arm and both legs

-He wanted her to marry him and make him a home.
+and make him a home.

 She sighed and took a deep breath.

-Then she told him of her marriage and the child that was on its way.
+Then she told him of her marriage

 He wept for a minute and then whispered,